Ojito Wilderness Area | New Mexico

 • Potable Water: None—bring all water needed

-• Pets: Allowed on a 6-ft leash; pack out pet waste
+• Pets: Allowed on leash; please pack out waste

 • Camping: Primitive, dispersed camping is permitted.
-Please check fire restrictions in advance, follow guidance on posted signs, and respect private property.
+Check fire restrictions in advance, follow guidance on posted signs, and respect private property.

 Respect and Protect

-Motorized and mechanical travel, including bicycles and drones, is prohibited due to the area’s Wilderness designation.
+Motorized and mechanical travel (including bicycles) and use of drones are prohibited due to the area’s Wilderness designation.
 Travelers should practice responsible outdoor ethics, stay within legal access boundaries, and follow BLM regulations for recreational collecting.
 Enjoy exploring, but please do not climb or damage cultural sites or fragile geological features.

 Accessibility Description (ABA/ADA)